neoforged/Documentation/docs/items/mobeffects.md

 ---
 # Mob Effects & Potions

-Status effects, sometimes known as potion effects and referred to in-code as `MobEffect`s, are effects that influence an entity every tick.
+Status effects, sometimes known as potion effects and referred to in-code as `MobEffect`s, are effects that influence a [`LivingEntity`][livingentity] every tick.
 This article explains how to use them, what the difference between an effect and a potion is, and how to add your own.

 ## Terminology